Background pattern

 Consult your doctor or pharmacist before starting to take Actromadol.

-It is essential to use the smallest dose that relieves pain and not to take this medication for longer than necessary to control your symptoms.
+It is essential that you use the smallest dose that relieves the pain and do not take this medication for longer than necessary to control your symptoms.

-• You have had or develop a stomach or duodenal ulcer, bleeding, or perforation, which may manifest as intense or persistent abdominal pain and/or black stools, or even without previous warning symptoms.
+• You have had or developed an ulcer, bleeding, or perforation in the stomach or duodenum, which may be manifested by intense or persistent abdominal pain and/or black stools, or even without previous warning symptoms.

-• This risk is higher when using high doses and prolonged treatments, especially in patients with a history of peptic ulcers and the elderly.
-In these cases, your doctor may consider associating a stomach protector medication.
+• This risk is higher when high doses and prolonged treatments are used, in patients with a history of peptic ulcers, and in the elderly.
+In these cases, your doctor will consider the possibility of associating a stomach-protecting medication.

 Inform your doctor:

-• If you are taking medications that alter blood coagulation or increase the risk of ulcers, such as oral anticoagulants or antiplatelet agents like aspirin.
-You should also mention the use of other medications that may increase the risk of bleeding, such as corticosteroids and selective serotonin reuptake inhibitors.
+• If you are taking medications that alter blood coagulation or increase the risk of ulcers, such as oral anticoagulants or antiplatelet agents of the acetylsalicylic acid type.
+You should also discuss the use of other medications that could increase the risk of such bleeding, such as corticosteroids and selective serotonin reuptake inhibitor antidepressants.

-• If you have Crohn's disease or ulcerative colitis, as Actromadol-type medications may worsen these conditions.
+• If you have Crohn's disease or ulcerative colitis, as medications of the Actromadol type can worsen these conditions.

-• If you have high blood pressure, reduced kidney, heart, or liver function, or coagulation disorders.
+• If you have hypertension, or have reduced kidney, heart, or liver function, or have blood coagulation disorders,

 • If you are in the first or second trimester of pregnancy.

-Severe skin reactions, including Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (Lyell syndrome), and drug reaction with eosinophilia and systemic symptoms (DRESS), have been reported in association with Actromadol.
-Stop taking Actromadol and consult your doctor immediately if you observe any symptoms related to severe skin reactions described in section 4.
+There have been reports of serious skin reactions, including Stevens-Johnson Syndrome (SJS) and toxic epidermal necrolysis (Lyell's syndrome), and drug reaction with eosinophilia and systemic symptoms (DRESS), associated with Actromadol.
+Stop taking Actromadol and consult your doctor immediately if you observe any symptoms related to serious skin reactions described in section 4.

 Cardiovascular precautions

-Medications like Actromadol may be associated with a moderate increase in the risk of heart attacks or strokes.
-This risk is more likely to occur when using high doses and prolonged treatments.
-Do not exceed the recommended dose or treatment duration (1 660 mg naproxen sodium tablet per day for a maximum of 5 days).
+Medications like Actromadol may be associated with a moderate increase in the risk of heart attacks ("myocardial infarction") or strokes.
+This risk is more likely to occur when they are used in high doses and for prolonged treatments.
+Do not exceed the recommended dose or treatment duration (which is 1 tablet of 660 mg of naproxen sodium per day and for a maximum of 5 days).

-If you have heart problems, a history of strokes, or think you may be at risk for these conditions (e.g., high blood pressure, diabetes, high cholesterol, or smoking), consult this treatment with your doctor or pharmacist.
+If you have heart problems, a history of strokes, or think you may be at risk of suffering from these conditions (for example, you have high blood pressure, suffer from diabetes, have high cholesterol, or are a smoker), you should consult your doctor or pharmacist about this treatment.

-These types of medications may also cause fluid retention, especially in patients with heart problems (heart failure) and/or high blood pressure.
+Similarly, this type of medication can cause fluid retention, especially in patients with heart problems (heart failure) and/or high blood pressure (hypertension).

 Children and adolescents